cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/mobymask-only.md

   # (used for generating a root invite link after deploying the contract)
   CERC_MOBYMASK_APP_BASE_URI="http://127.0.0.1:3002/#"

-  # Set of relay peers to connect to from the relay node
+  # (Optional) Set of relay peers to connect to from the relay node
   CERC_RELAY_PEERS=[]

-  # Domain to be used in the relay node's announce address
+  # (Optional) Domain to be used in the relay node's announce address
   CERC_RELAY_ANNOUNCE_DOMAIN=

   # Set to false for disabling watcher peer to send txs to L2